WDD 330: Web Frontend Development II

 3. We can also manually trigger the messages that the browser will add to the page when something is wrong.
 That is done with myForm.reportValidity()

-4. Finally, if our validity test came back false, we do not want to continue.
+4. Finally, if the validity test came back false, you do not want to continue.

 Wrap myCheckout.checkout(); in an if statement to stop it from continuing.